Skip to content

 In this example:

-You can define complex, type-safe, modular, and readable API endpoints like this in Silgi for real-world scenarios.
+With Silgi, you can define type-safe, modular, and readable API schemas in this way.

 Released under the MIT License. (dev).
 Documentation design is a copy of vite.dev docs.